limmh/C_library/includes/README.md

 Provides the TYPEOF macro which will resolve to the data type of an expression.

+### `min_and_max.h`

+Provides static or inline functions to determine the minimum or maximum value of two integers for common integer types.

 ### `reference_type_emulation.h`

 Provides macros which emulate C++'s reference semantics.